marco-swz/helium-js/README.md

+# Helium UI Library

-The Helium UI library provides a collection of Javascript UI components.
+This library provides a collection of Javascript UI components.
 The components are based on the Webcomponents technology found in modern browsers.

 # Repository Structure